ATHLETES, MUSICAL ARTISTS, AND ENTERTAINERS (P VISA)

 Can I bring my dependents?

-Yes, spouse and unmarried children under 21 may apply for P-4 visa
+Yes, spouses and unmarried children under 21 may apply for a P-4 visa

-Can P-1 holder apply for adjustment of status?
+Can a P-1 holder apply for an adjustment of status?

-Yes, you can apply for Green card to become a permanent resident of the U.S.
+Yes, you can apply for a Green card to become a permanent resident of the U.S.

 Where and what

 Personalized Guidance and USCIS Fees and Instructions on where to file, free shipping label to USCIS